BetterThanTomorrow/calva/docs/site/debugger.md

 ### Conditional Breakpoints

-You can set conditional breapoints by adding metadata before the form that the `#break` applies to.
+You can set conditional breakpoints by adding metadata before the form that the `#break` applies to.

 ```clojure
 (defn print-nums [n]